 The overall aim of the Dragons indigenous mentoring programs is to engage young indigenous children in a love of learning.
 St George Illawarra players assist students with School2Work work and participate in various activities.
 Proudly supported by the NRL.

-The School 2 Work program is an education and employment program that utilises the positive profile of the game of rugby league to support and encourage young Indigenous Australians to stay at school, get a job, and be a legend for themselves, their families and their communities.
+The S2W program is an education and employment program that utilises the positive profile of the game of rugby league to support and encourage young indigenous Australians to stay at school, get a job, and be a legend for themselves, their families and their communities.

-A combined initiative of the 10 NRL clubs including the St George Illawarra Dragons, the Australian Government's Department of Prime Minister and Cabinet and the National Rugby League;
+S2W is a combined initiative of the 10 NRL clubs including the St George Illawarra Dragons, the Australian Government's Department of Prime Minister and Cabinet and the National Rugby League.

 S2W provides young Indigenous Australians with work experience, mentoring and leadership opportunities to ensure they successfully complete school and transition into further study, training or meaningful employment.